-Quantum mechanics and relativity.
+Quantum mechanics, general relativity, photovoltaics.
 They might sound intimidating but this course will get you up to speed – and exploring the universe – in no time.

 16-17 year olds